 it has been shut off and that the joystick is not using a profile, its not

 required and will only interfere with EAW detecting your Joystick during the

-flight screen.
+launch to the flight screen.
 (For your information, with-in EAW, you can assign any function you desire to any button

 on the Joystick in the Advanced

 2)After reading and following instructions in step 1 above, be sure your Joystick or main flight control

 is listed (or assigned) as ID 1(or preferred device) in your

 Windows operating system in the Game Controllers control panel.
 It should be at the top of the list.

 To do this in Windows XP go into the Control Panel and select Game Controllers and make